ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 #### JSON build profile format

-The __build profiles__ are implemented as JSON files with the root object representing toolchain configurations for mapping each supported toolchains, such as `GCC_ARM`, to their flags, such as `-O3`.
+The __build profiles__ are JSON files with the root object containing key-value pairs for each supported toolchain, such as `GCC_ARM`.

-Each toolchain to be supported is represented by a child object in the JSON root object.
-Each child object contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.
+Each key, representing the toolchain, contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.

 The required flag types are: